RAB: Provable Robustness Against Backdoor Attacks: Introduction

-We summarize the contributions of our work as follows: \begin{itemize} \item We propose a unified framework to certify model robustness against both evasion and poisoning attacks and prove that our robustness bound is tight. \item We provide the first certifiable robustness bound for general machine learning models against backdoor attacks with different smoothing noise distributions. \item We propose an \textit{exact} {efficient} smoothing algorithm for $K$-NN models without needing to sample random noise during training. \item We also show that naturally smoothed models (e.g. differentially private models) can potentially achieve higher certified robustness bound under the RAB framework. \item We conduct extensive reproducible large-scale experiments and provide a benchmark on certified robustness against three representative backdoor attacks for multiple types of models (e.g. DNNs, differentially private DNNs, and $K$-NN) on diverse datasets with a focus on binary classifiers. \footnote{Our models and code are publicly available at \url{https://github.com/AI-secure/Robustness-Against-Backdoor-Attacks}.} \end{itemize}
+{\bf Summary of Technical Contributions.} Our technical contributions are as follows: \begin{itemize}[leftmargin=*] \item We propose a unified framework to certify the model robustness against both evasion and backdoor attacks and prove that our robustness bound is tight. \item We provide the first certifiable robustness bound for general machine learning models against backdoor attacks considering \textit{different} smoothing noise distributions. \item We propose an \textit{exact} {efficient} smoothing algorithm for $K$-NN models without needing to sample random noise during training. \item We conduct extensive reproducible large-scale experiments and provide a benchmark for certified robustness against three representative backdoor attacks for multiple types of models (e.g., DNNs, support vector machines, and $K$-NN) on diverse datasets.
+We also provide a series of ablation studies to further analyze the factors that affect model robustness against backdoors. \end{itemize}

-The remainder of this paper is organized as follows.
+{\bf Outline.} The remainder of this paper is organized as follows.
 Section~\ref{s:back} provides background on backdoor attacks and related verifiable robustness techniques, followed by the threat model and method overview in Section~\ref{s:threat}.
 Section~\ref{sec:framework} presents the proposed general theoretical framework for certifying robustness against evasion and poisoning attacks, the tightness of the derived robustness bound, and sheds light on a connection between statistical hypothesis testing and certifiable robustness.
-Section~\ref{sec:backdoor_attacks} explains in detail the proposed approach RAB to certifying robustness against backdoor attacks under the general framework with Gaussian and Uniform noise distributions.
-Section~\ref{sec:models} analyzes robustness properties of DNNs, differentially private DNNs and $K$-NN classifiers and presents algorithms to certify robustness for such models (mainly on binary classifiers).
+Section~\ref{sec:backdoor_attacks} explains in detail the proposed approach RAB for certifying robustness against backdoor attacks under the general framework with Gaussian and uniform noise distributions.
+Section~\ref{sec:models} analyzes the robustness properties of DNNs and $K$-NN classifiers and presents algorithms to certify robustness for such models (mainly with binary classifiers).
 Experimental results are presented in section~\ref{sec:experiments}.
-Finally, Section~\ref{sec:related_work} puts our results in context with existing work and Section~\ref{sec:conclusions} concludes.
+Finally, Section~\ref{sec:related_work} puts our results in context with existing work, Section~\ref{sec:limitations} discusses the limitations of our work, and Section~\ref{sec:conclusions} concludes.